"not because of who i am,

 But this view of God as the Archer changed that for me.
 Mary Baker Eddy states in Science and Health with Key to the Scriptures that:

 is what reforms the sinner and destroys sin."

 I am not the archer.
-I cannot miss the mark, because I was never given a arrow -- I am the arrow.
-I am what God is drawing into precise purpose and given accurate focus to.
-I can't help but hit His mark.
+We are not the archers of our own lives.
+We cannot miss the mark, because we were never given an arrow -- we are the arrows.
+We are what God is drawing into precise purpose.
+We are what He has given accurate focus to.
+We can't help but hit His mark.

-And I have to remember, that when it feels as if life is dragging me back, an arrow can only be shot forward by pulling it backwards.
-Sometimes I have the opportunity of revisiting something outgrown, in order to more thoroughly glean the full weight of the lessons learned.
-Then I am launched forward with even greater precision and aim.
+And I have to remember, that when it feels as if life events are dragging me backwards, an arrow can only be shot forward by pulling it backwards.
+Sometimes we have the opportunity of revisiting something we've outgrown, in order to more thoroughly glean the full weight of the lessons learned.
+Then we are launched forward with even greater precision and aim.